 Any University recognized club or organization engaging in an off campus activity with the potential of personal liability or personal injury will contact the Assistant Director of Student Activities to review the nature of the activity.
 A release form requesting health insurance or other information, which also states the person‘s intent to release the University from responsibility for any personal or property damage, may need to be completed by participants for some activities.

-Changing a Constitution Any University recognized club or organization making changes or additions to their Constitution would contact the Assistant Director of Student Activities to review the nature of the changes or additions.
-If the changes or additions change the basic nature and philosophy of the club or organization the Constitution may need to be submitted through the University recognition process.
-With any change or addition to a club or organization constitution, a copy of the new constitution must be submitted to the Assistant Director of Activities.
+Any University recognized club or organization making changes or additions to their Constitution would contact the Assistant Director of Student Activities to review the nature of the changes or additions.
+If the changes or additions change the basic nature and purpose of the club or organization, the Constitution may need to be submitted through the University recognition process.
+With any change or addition to a club or organization constitution, a digital dated copy of the new constitution must be submitted to the Assistant Director of Activities.